ignatiusmb/syv/README.md

 ### Disclaimer

 This starts out as (and is still is) a hobby project I'm doing to help myself in other projects.
 Syv does not adhere to any existing design language, any resemblance to certain design language is either inspired by or purely coincidental.
-The focus is mostly on functionality, go with an actual component library implementation of a certain design if you need pre-made styled components.
+The focus is mostly on functionality, so go with an actual component library implementation of a certain design if you need pre-made styled components.

 ***

-<h3 align="center"><pre>
+<h3 align="center"><pre>API Documentation</pre></h3>
-API Documentation
-</pre></h3>

 ***